DevMiser/Lumina_Frame/README.md

 - Create an OpenAI account and obtain your personal secret API key
 - Create a PicoVoice account and obtain your personal secret access key
 - Create a Google account and obtain your personal Gemini API key
+- Create an OpenWeather account and obtain your personal API key
 - Follow the steps below to prepare your Raspberry Pi 4 and install the software

 ---